 DR. HEZEKIAH CHAFFEE HOUSE

 Visit this impressive 13-room, Georgian-style mansion, built for Dr. Hezekiah Chaffee around 1767.
 The home was among the finest in Windsor at the time, and was situated at what was then the bustling center of town.
-In 2021, we reinterpreted the entire house to more deeply reflect Windsor’s diverse history alongside a more inclusive interpretation of the home’s first residents.
+Now used as rotating exhibit space, in 2026, we unveiled For the Common Good, an exhibit commemorating the 250th anniversary of the Declaration of Independence.

 Medical History